(This article was published on 30 March 2020 and updated on 23 May 2025)

 Recognising revenue for insurance contract services provided

 Insurers need to consider the impact of changes in the coverage provided under an insurance contract when determining the amount of the contractual service margin recognised in profit or loss because of the transfer of insurance contract services during the period.
 For insurance contracts measured under the premium allocation approach, an insurer would need to consider if the expected pattern of the release of risk during the coverage period differs significantly from the passage of time.
-The expected pattern may be impacted by updated expectations of claims payment patterns.
+The expected pattern may be impacted by updated expectations of claims payment patterns and lapses.
 These considerations will impact the insurance revenue recognised in the period.
 [IFRS 17.B119, B126]

 What is the impact on your type of business?